-On June 1, 2008, PJM introduced the Day-Ahead Scheduling Reserve Market (DASR), as required by the RPM settlement.
-The purpose of this market is to satisfy supplemental (30-minute) reserve requirements with a market-based mechanism that allows generation resources to offer their reserve energy at a price and compensates cleared supply at a single market clearing price.
-The DASR 30-minute reserve requirements are determined for each reliability region.
-If the DASR Market does not result in procuring adequate scheduling reserves, PJM is required to schedule additional operating reserves.
+The purpose of the DASR Market is to satisfy supplemental (30-minute) reserve requirements with a market-based mechanism that allows generation resources to offer their reserve energy at a price and compensates cleared supply at a single market clearing price.
+The DASR 30-minute reserve requirements are determined for each reliability region.97 If the DASR Market does not result in procuring adequate scheduling reserves, PJM is required to schedule additional operating reserves.

 - Concentration.
-The MMU calculates that in January through March, 2013, zero hours in the DASR market would have failed the three pivotal supplier test.
+The MMU calculates that in January through June, 2013, zero hours in the DASR market would have failed the three pivotal supplier test.
 The current structure of PJM's DASR Market does not include the three pivotal supplier test.
 The MMU recommends that the three pivotal supplier test be incorporated in the DASR market. - Demand.
 In 2013, the required DASR is 6.91 percent of peak load forecast, down from 7.03 percent in 2012.

-Withholding.
+• Withholding.
 Economic withholding remains an issue in the DASR Market.
 The direct marginal cost of providing DASR is zero, but there is an opportunity cost associated with this direct marginal cost.
-As of March 31, 2013, thirteen percent of offers reflected economic withholding.
-PJM rules require all units with reserve capability that can be converted into
+As of June 30, 2013, thirteen percent of offers reflected economic withholding.
+PJM rules require all units with reserve capability that can be converted into energy within 30 minutes to offer into the DASR Market.98 Units that do not offer have their offers set to zero.